Danilo-Js/AI-Tank-Battle/README.md

 *Additional Documentation*

 Please note that the code and additional project documentation are available in Portuguese.
 For more detailed information, refer to [LEIA-ME.html](./LEIA-ME.html) and [Documentacao.md](/Documentacao.md).

-## License
-This project is under the MIT license.
-See the [LICENSE](https://github.com/Danilo-Js/AI-Tank-Battle/blob/master/LICENSE) for more information.

 ---